Elks hang on to beat Roughriders 27-25 | Globalnews.ca

 Edmonton came back with a 30-yard Blanchard field goal.

 The Riders weren’t done yet, though, and marched all the way back down field to the one-yard-line with one second to play and got a touchdown from Tommy Stevens.
-However, the two-point convert passing attempt to tie the game and force overtime failed.
+However, the two-point convert passing attempt to tie the game failed.

 FOOT NOTES

-The Elks held a moment of silence and had painted tributes in the end zones to honour owner Larry Thompson, who died on Thursday of complications following an unspecified surgery earlier this week at age 65.
-Thompson, a former season-ticket holder who had long dreamt of becoming an owner, only purchased the team on Aug.
-15, 2024. … Edmonton, which hasn’t qualified for the CFL playoffs since 2019, lost its previous two games by a combined three points and had lost four games this season by four points or less. … Rider KeeSean Johnson reached the 1,000-yards receiving mark for the first time in his career.
-Meanwhile Ouellette passed the 1,000-yards rushing mark for the second time in his career. … Saskatchewan came into the contest having won 10 of its last 13 meetings going back to 2019 and with a rare seven-game road win streak in Edmonton. … The attendance was announced as 30,053.
+Edmonton, which hasn’t qualified for the CFL playoffs since 2019, lost its previous two games by a combined three points and had lost four games this season by four points or less. … The attendance was announced as 30,053.

 UP NEXT